-Our daughter Tara could not pass meconium within the first 24 hours of her life.
+Our daughter Tara couldn't pass meconium within the first 24 hours of her life.
 She was transferred to the Royal Children's Hospital by an emergency vehicle.
-I have never felt so alone in my life as that day.
+I never felt so alone in my life as that day.
 It was even worse this time since we lost our first daughter during the delivery.

-Tara was diagnosed with Hirschsprung's disease after two of the most gruelling weeks filled with shock and fear.
-Over her first year of life she underwent four surgeries, a time filled with uncertainty and fear as we struggled to understand the disease.
-A big thankyou to the nursing and surgical CPRS team.
+Tara was diagnosed with Hirschsprung's disease after two most grueling weeks filled with shock and fear.
+Over her first year of life, she underwent four surgeries, a time filled with uncertainty and fear as we struggled to understand the disease.
+BIG THANK YOU to the nursing and surgical CPRS team!
 The doctors saved my daughter's life a couple of times.

-However, despite the main unfortunate events, the nursing and allied health team was our lifeline during this period, providing us with support that helped us grasp the medical details of this disease and guiding us through each step of our daughter's treatment.
-We needed someone constantly to tell us more and more information, as we felt so lost.
-I would call the CPRS team every week for 11 months with countless questions, and their patience and dedication and expertise were a source of comfort to us.
+However, despite the main unfortunate events, the nursing and allied health team was our lifeline during this period, providing us with support that helped us grasp the medical details of the disease and guiding us through each step of our daughter's treatment.
+We needed someone constantly to tell us more and more information as we felt lost.

+I would call the CPRS team every week for 11 months with countless questions, and their patience, dedication, and expertise were a source of comfort to us.
 They always took time to answer our concerns, offering medical advice and emotional support that brought a sense of calm and peace into our lives.

-During our numerous hospital stays, often once a month, they visited us more frequently and stayed with us as long as needed.
-We even took counselling sessions and had several dietician appointments.
-We even had a great relationship with the stoma nurses, who taught us how to handle and take care of our daughter's stoma.
+During our numerous hospital stays, often once a month, they visited us more frequently and stayed as long as needed.
+We took counseling sessions and had several dietitian appointments, we even had a great relationship with stoma nurses who taught us how to handle and take care of our daughter's stoma.
 Therefore, the whole team worked with us in order to succeed together towards better health outcomes.
-Although hospital visits are never ideal, we are grateful to the CPRS team because they turned them into a positive experience as much as possible, with their optimism serving as a guiding light through the toughest of times.
+Although hospital visits are never ideal, we are grateful to the CPRS team because they turned them into a positive experience as much as possible, with their optimism serving as a guiding light during the tough times.

-While we are deeply grateful for the care of the Colorectal and Pelvic Reconstruction Service and the team that provided it, we are saddened and concerned by the hospital's decision, as we fear that the quality of care may not meet the same high standards without the familiar faces who have become like family to us.
+While we are deeply grateful for the care the Colorectal and Pelvic Reconstruction Service team provided, we are saddened and concerned by the hospital's decision, as we fear that the quality of care may not meet the same high standards without the familiar faces who have become like family to us.
 With the constant care of the CPRS I did not need to re-explain Tara's medical history to new medical staff every time I had a question.
-Every time I emailed or called, the CPRS team had already spoken to each other and exchanged information about my daughter, for instance.
-As English is my second language this helped me a lot since I did not have to explain and re-explain the situation all over again.